framsouza/eck-saml-hot-warm-cold/README.md

-# eck-hot-warm-architecture
+# Configuring SAML with a hot-worm-cold architecture using ECK

-This article will guide to setup a hot-warm artechicture on top of Kubernetes using production features like: **dedicated nodes, zone awareness, pod & node affinity** and so an.
+This article will guide to setup a SAML with auth0 as idp & Kibana as sp using a hot/warm/cold artechicture with ECK, the purpose of this project is to use production features like: **dedicated nodes, zone awareness, pod & node affinity, podDisruption, dedicated storage class**.
 If you interested in know more about it in deep you should check the [ECK](https://github.com/framsouza/eck) article.
+Also you should be familiar with how [SAML](https://www.elastic.co/guide/en/elasticsearch/reference/7.12/saml-guide-stack.html) works.

 ### Scenario
-On this scenario we're running ECK to store Kubernetes metrics collected by metricbeats as a DaemonSet.
+On this scenario let's assume you want to deploy ECK to handle application logging and you want to use a centralized way to authenticate into Kibana using auth0.
+As logging data (time-series) has a predictable time of life, we can use hot, warm & cold architecture to have a better way to deal with your data over time.

+### Architecture

+We are using GKE to setup this environment, with the following configurations:

+*3 Nodes pools
+1 Hot Node Pool wtih 6 Kubernetes instances running spread across 3 availabilty zones;;
+1 Warm Node Pool with Kubernetes instances running spread across 3 availabilty zones;;
+1 Cold Node Pool with Kubernetes instances running spread across 3 availabilty zones;;

+*Instances configuration
+- hot nodes: **c2-standard-4    (4 vCPUs, 16 GB memory, 100GB disk)**
+- warm nodes: **e2-standard-2   (2 vCPUs, 8 GB memory, 100GB disk)**
+- cold nodes: **e2-standard-2   (2 vCPUs, 8 GB memory, 100GB disk)**

+*9 Elasticsearch instances (Split by hot & warm, cold and dedicated master)* plust 1 Kibana instance;
+- 3 Elasticsearch hot data node (50Gi SSD disk, 4Gi JVM, 8Gi memory)
+- 3 Elasticsearch warm data node (100Gi disk, 2Gi JVM, 4Gi memory)
+- 3 Elasticsearch cold data node (100Gi disk, 2Gi JVM, 4Gi memory)
+- 3 Elasticsearch master node (10Gi disk, 1Gi JVM, 2Gi memory)

+_GKE zones_: europe-west1-b, europe-west1-c, europe-west1-d

+For each node pool we are using an especific Kubernetes label to be able to attach the Elasticsearch instance into the right hard configuration.
+The label name is called "type" and the values are hot, warm or cold.
+Remember, if you want to update the Kubernetes node pool label, you must use the (command line)[https://cloud.google.com/kubernetes-engine/docs/how-to/update-existing-nodepools#updating_node_labels], this is not possible via Console UI.

-### Before Start
+### Overview
-If you wanna run this example without make any change on the manifest, please make sure you're using the following configuration:

--   2 GKE node pools
-	- 1. Using a Kubernetes label called  **type**  :  **hot**,
-	- 2. Using a Kubernetes label called  **type**  :  **warm**
--   GKE Cluster running on  **europe-west1**  region
+Hot-Warm-Cold architecture is the powerful way Elasticsearch uses to separe hot nodes (the ones that handle hot data/events) and warm & cold nodes (the ones that handle "no frenquency" data).
+These architecture are common for time series data like logging and metrics.
+For instance, logs from today are actively being indexed and this week's logs are most searched.
+Last week you may want to search but not as much as the current current week's logs.
+Last month's logs may or may not be searched, then you keep them around just in case stored in the cold nodes.

+We're using three node pools, each one to handle the specific Elasticsearch role (hot, warm & code) with differents hardware settings.

+Using separed node pools means we can isolate the Kubernetes nodes to run only Elasticsearch workloads and it can be done through Kubernetes labels.
+You don't need to spin up one Kubernetes cluster only to run Elasticsearch, you can use node pools to run & isolate Elasticsearch from your application, it's helpful to segregate resource utilisation.

+As the purpose of this guide is configure a production environment, we are going to configure also a SAML authentication with auth0 as idP.

+Remember, to use SAML you should use the enterprise license.

+### First things first / Operator setup

-### Install ECK
+# Install ECK

 First you need to setup google cloud RBAC running the following command: